tdi/pyPEPA/README.rst

 2. pyPEPA - a command line tool for solving and graphing,
 3. distr/ - map reduce tools for solving large PEPA experiments.

+More docs can be found on `readthedocs <https://pypepa.readthedocs.org/en/latest/>_`.

 News
 ----
-(18.07.2013) pypepa can now calculate utilisations of components' states, output argument works again
+(22.07.2013) Docs added, pypepa has now docs on rtd.org (18.07.2013) pypepa can now calculate utilisations of components' states, output argument works again
 (07.06.2013) Added support for defining rates as mathematical expressions, e.g. r=2*3+7*n;